huggingface/blog/audio-datasets.md

 systems in 102 languages, including many that are classified as 'low-resource'.
 The data is derived from the [FLoRes-101](https://arxiv.org/abs/2106.03193) dataset, a machine translation corpus with 3001 sentence translations from English to 101 other languages.
 Native speakers are recorded narrating the sentence transcriptions in their native language.
-The recorded audio data is paired with the sentence transcriptions to yield a multilingual speech recognition over all 101 languages.
+The recorded audio data is paired with the sentence transcriptions to yield multilingual speech recognition over all 101 languages.
 The training sets contain approximately 10 hours of supervised audio-transcription data per language.

 ### Speech Translation